Mwexim/skript-parser/code-conventions.md

 ## Formatting :
 IntelliJ IDEA is the recommended IDE to use for this project.
  * Every statement (separated with a semicolon) belongs on a separate line.
+ * Always leave an empty line after the class declaration and between each method.
+     * This is not needed after the last method in a class.
  * Lines should stay under 120 characters long.
 This rule is strict when it comes to comments/javadoc, but otherwise it is acceptable to have lines about 10 characters longer.
  * The brace style used is the K&R variant sometimes called 1TBS/OTBS (One True Brace Style) :
 	 * No line break before the opening brace, only a single space.